My name is Derrick Javan Hoard, and I am a licensed marriage and family therapist.

 Instead of her continuing to suppress her guilt, we devised a plan.
 By donating a portion of her earnings to organizations aimed at addiction recovery, she transformed her guilt into a force for good.
 This session was transformative, not just for her, but for me.

-Unveiling the Path Forward: Becoming The Situational Therapist
+Unveiling the Path Forward: Becoming The Situational Coach

 That single interaction illuminated the effectiveness of addressing the immediate problem, rather than being tethered to the past.
 Much like how unforeseen events can pivot our life's trajectory, this session reshaped mine.
 The birth of this unique approach paved the way for the impactful work I present to you today.